 Bicycle/in-line skating/skateboarding safety - identifying high-risk situations

-Most crashes involving children on bicycles, in-line skates, or skateboards occur because the child breaks a traffic rule.
+Most crashes involving children and adolescents on bicycles, in-line skates, or skateboards occur because the child or adolescent breaks a traffic rule.
 The majority of bicycle-related fatal crashes involve collision with a motor vehicle.

-In-line skating crashes can occur even if the child is experienced in the sport.
+In-line skating crashes can occur even if the individual is experienced in the sport.
 High-risk situations for in-line skaters include the following:

 As with bicycles, helmets can protect the in-line skater from serious, sometimes fatal, head injuries.
 In addition, other safety gear such as elbow and kneepads, gloves, and wrist guards can also minimize injuries in the event of a fall.